Decentralized Social Media

 I have given this some though.
 This might change when doing an actual implementation.
 Instead of XML I would use JSON which is lighter to parse.
 Goal is to be not bloated and easy to implement.

-The title is your displayed username and the description is the tagline or what Instagram calls a bio.
+is the tagline or what Instagram calls a bio.

-The url is an array which contains one or more addresses where the client can access your feed.
+is an array which contains one or more addresses where the client can access your feed.
 Only the first one is fetched by default.
 If the first one cannot be accessed next one in the array will be fetched instead.
 This is useful if you lose access to your primary feed you will not lose your subscribers.

 Rest of the json contains your posts, reposts and likes.